Entity54/Polkadot-Europe-ink-/README.md

 ![license](https://img.shields.io/badge/License-Apache%202.0-blue?logo=apache&style=flat-square)

 ## Please use at your own risk.
-This a submission is for Polakdot Europ Hackathon February 2023.
+This a submission is for Polakdot Europe Hackathon February 2023.
 It is not production/battle-tested and audited software.

 <br>